MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-groups/live-events.md

 ## Restrict creation of live events in Viva Engage

-You can prevent the creation of live events produced in teams, live events produced with other tools, or both.
+You can prevent the creation of live events produced in Teams, live events produced with other tools, or both.

 - To prevent creation of live events produced in Teams, remove permissions in Teams for live event scheduling.
 Users who are unlicensed and unauthorized to create a live event in Teams won't have the produce in Teams option if they try to create a live event in Viva Engage.

 ## FAQ